MicrosoftDocs/SupportArticles-docs/support/sql/connect/test-oledb-connectivity-use-udl-file.md

 [Universal Data Link (UDL) configuration](/sql/connect/oledb/help-topics/data-link-pages)

 > [!NOTE]
-> If this article didn't resolve your issue, you can check [Troubleshoot connectivity issues in SQL Server](resolve-connectivity-errors-overview.md#common-connectivity-issues) for more help.
+> If this article hasn't resolved your issue, you can check [Troubleshoot connectivity issues in SQL Server](resolve-connectivity-errors-overview.md#common-connectivity-issues) for more help.